Tejon Indian Tribe: Government

 The tribe's headquarters are located in Bakersfield, California.
 They are governed by a democratically–elected tribal council.
 As of 2016 their tribal chairperson is Octavio Escobedo III and their vice-chairwoman is June Nachor.

 History

-The Sebastian Indian Reservation (1853-1864) was established in 1853 by Edward F. Beale on Rancho El Tejon lands, that became part of the Tejon Ranch.
+The Sebastian Indian Reservation (1853–1864) was established in 1853 by Edward F. Beale on Rancho El Tejon lands, that became part of the Tejon Ranch.
 It was the first Indian reservation in California.
 At its establishment it was 763,000 acres but was reduced to 25,000 acres.
 Two thousand Indians lived on the land.
 In 1863 Beale purchased Rancho El Tejon for his private use.
 One hundred Indians stayed on his lands when the reservation was dissolved.
-Many Indians were forcibly relocated at gunpoint to the new Tule River reservation, which was established near Porterville in Tulare County.
+Many Indians were forcibly relocated at gunpoint to the new Tule River Reservation, which was established near Porterville in Tulare County.

-The tribe received approval to acquire 320 acres of land in Mettler from the Department of the Interior along with the department's approval of the compact between the tribe and California that will govern class three gaming on the land.
+Financially backed by Cannery Casino Resorts, the tribe received approval to acquire 320 acres of land in Mettler from the Department of the Interior along with the department's approval of the compact between the tribe and California that will govern class three gaming on the land.